Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Introduction

-be a local parametrisation of $X$, which means the germ of a left inverse of a local chart of manifold $X$ at $\BS{a}$.
+be a local parametrisation of $X$, which means that, if its range is restricted to the image $X_{\BS{a}}$, it is the germ of a biholomorphic mapping.
 In this paper, we express an analytic mapping germ by the upper case of a bold Greek letter and the algebra homomorphism induced by it is denoted by the lower case of the corresponding letter as

 Let